Paid Parental Leave scheme payments are counted as income

 If your or your partner’s income support payment is reduced while you’re getting PLP or DaPP, we will automatically reassess it once your PLP or DaPP ends.

-To find out what effect PLP or DaPP will have on your payment, you can use our online rate estimator and select Compare Centrelink rates only.
+To find out what effect PLP or DaPP will have on your payment, you can use our Payment and Service Finder.

 How to minimise an overpayment